ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 1. `[Required]` is evaluated first for each property and short-circuits that property on failure.
 2. Synchronous attributes on a property run next.
 Async attributes run only if all synchronous ones pass, and they run concurrently.
 3. Type-level attributes follow, then `IAsyncValidatableObject.ValidateAsync`.
-4. If you pass `null` for the results collection, validation stops at the first failure; with a collection it keeps going and collects everything.
+4. Pass `null` for the results collection and validation stops at the first failure; pass a collection and it keeps going and collects everything.
 5. The cancellation token flows into every async rule.

 ### The migration trap